 Jeep Cherokee owners have reported 71 problems related to brake disc (under the service brakes category).

-The vehicle involved was a 2002 Jeep Cherokee.
 When driving down a hillsteering wheel will vibrate when brakes are applied.
 Contacted dealer.
-This issue happened on July 10, 2002.

 See all problems of the 2002 Jeep Cherokee.